leofavre/canivete/docs/index.md

 ### <a name="removeattr">`removeAttr (domEls, attrName)`</a>

-Removes an attribute from one or more DOM elements using [`Element.removeAttribute()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/removeAttribute).
+Removes an attribute from one or more DOM elements using native [`Element.removeAttribute()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/removeAttribute).

 #### Parameters